anodejs/anodejs/docs/SIMPLE_SETUP.md

 Crate two more teams:
 * ```Developers``` - set push&pull permissions.
 Later, it will include developers' accounts and application repositories.
 * ```Readonly``` - set pull permissions only.
 Add buddy account here.
-Later can be used for private repositories, if any.
+Later it can be used for private repositories, if any.

 ### Setup bitbucket team (if needed)